desmid/mview/doc/Sphinx/source/manual/manual.rst

 Labels, annotations and sequences
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-The labelling information at the left of the alignment can be too wide, so you can switch some of them off.
+You can switch off some of the displayed columns, referred to here as labels.
 Labels are in blocks numbered from zero (perverse, but the original reasoning was that the input data starts with the sequence identifiers in column 1 and MView tacks on a rank number in front, so make that column 0).

  ======   ==================================================
  Column   Description